Waukesha County declares Fentanyl a Community Health Crisis on August 1, 2022

 Waukesha County began its focus in earnest in 2017

 Read more HERE.

-Waukesha County’s plan to reduce the number of opioid overdose deaths in the county focuses on these strategies:
+Since May 2017, Waukesha County has been committed to strategies to reduce the number of opioid overdose deaths in the county: